PBFuzz: Agentic Directed Fuzzing for PoV Generation: Introduction

-To demonstrate the capability of our approach, we implemented a prototype of \sys based on the cursor-cli tool.
-Experiments on the Magma benchmark~\cite{hazimeh2020magma} show that our agentic approach significantly outperformed previous solutions. \sys successfully triggered 59 out of the 129 CVEs, including 17 CVEs that none of the previous approaches triggered.
-More importantly, \sys achieved these results with a single trial and a 30-minute budget, while baseline fuzzers were run with 10 trials of 24 hours each.
-Our ablation study also confirms the contributions of each design component and major innovation.
+To demonstrate the capability of our approach, we implemented a prototype of \sys based on the cursor-cli tool and open-sourced it at \weburl{https://github.com/sgzeng/pbfuzz}{github.com/sgzeng/pbfuzz}.
+Experiments on the Magma benchmark~\cite{hazimeh2020magma} show that our agentic approach significantly outperformed previous solutions. \sys successfully triggered 57 out of the 129 CVEs, including 17 CVEs that none of the previous approaches triggered.
+More critically, \sys achieved these results with a single trial and a 30-minute budget, while baseline fuzzers were run with 10 trials of 24 hours each.
+Our ablation study also confirms the contributions of each design component and major innovations.